-- a. the student withdraws from a course.
-A "W" grade is assigned to the course. - b. the student is withdrawn from a course due to failure to meet attendance and course requirements.
-An "U" grade is assigned to the course.
+a. the student withdraws from a course.
+A "W" grade is assigned to the course.

 These grades do not affect the semester GPA or CGPA.
 These courses are counted as credits attempted but not completed.

 - Non-Credit Courses:

 The grades of P (pass without credit), AU (audit), and non-credit courses do not count for credit attempted nor completed.
 These grades have no effect on the calculations of semester GPA or CGPA, or percentage of successful course completion.
 Examples of non-credit courses are Intensive English Program (IEP) courses.